-I’ve played around with this recipe a few times to try and create something that won’t take 2-3 hours (which is normally how long a moussaka takes to make) and not too many steps and ingredients.
-I also didn’t want to compromise on flavour and make something that you won’t bother making again.
+I’ve played around with this recipe a few times to try and create something that won’t take 2-3 hours (which is usually how long a moussaka takes to make).
+I also didn’t want to compromise on flavour and create something that you won’t bother making again.

 I chose to use lentils because they’re healthy, nutritious, delicious and easy to use.
-I used to use dried soy mince but after reading this post it changed my view on this ingredient forever.
-I grew up eating it thinking that it was literally dried up textured soy but it’s clearly more complex than that.
-Yes it tastes amazing with it, but I draw the line when I find out about something that just shouldn’t even be called food.
+I used to use dried soy mince, but after reading this post, it changed my view on this ingredient forever.
+I grew up eating it thinking that its dried up textured soy but it’s clearly more complex than that.
+Yes, it tastes fantastic with it, but I draw the line when I find out about something that just shouldn’t even be called food.

 - 2 medium potatoes (280 g)